 “Seven, Master.
 I was her only daughter.”

 “Good.
 Very good.
 Hopefully, her fertility will favor you.
-Now, hold your hand over your left eye and stand on that line.”
+Now, cover your left eye and stand on that line.”

-The Master points, and I move to the line a few paces behind me.
+The Master points, and I move to the line a few steps behind me.
 A small chart of letters is placed at their feet.
 I cover my left eye.

 “Read the letters.”